philipstubbs13/Bamazon/README.md

 <p>After you clone the repository, navigate to the project root directory (Bamazon).
 The project directory structure is set up as follows:</p>
 <ul>
   <li>
   	<p><b>BamazonCustomer.js</b>: Bamazon Customer Portal Node Application.
-Running this application displays information for all of the items on sale, including item number, product name, department name, and the price of the product for sale.</p>
+Running this application displays information for all of the items on sale, including item number, product name, department name, and product price.</p>
   	<p>When customer order is processed, stock quantity and product sales are updated in the database, and the amount that the customer's account is charged is displayed on the screen.</p>
   </li>
   <li>